-We have audited the accompanying combined statement of financial condition of VS Trust as of December 31, 2022, and the related combined statements of operations, changes in net assets, and cash flows for the period March 28, 2022 (commencement of operations) through December 31, 2022 and the related notes (collectively referred to as the "combined financial statements").
-In our opinion, the combined financial statements present fairly, in all material respects, the combined financial position of the Trust as of December 31, 2022, and the results of their combined operations, combined changes in net assets, and combined cash flows for the period March 28, 2022 through December 31 2022, in conformity with accounting principles generally accepted in the United States of America
+We have audited the accompanying combined statements of assets and liabilities of VS Trust as of December 31, 2023 and 2022, and the related combined statements of operations, changes in net assets, and cash flows for the year ended December 31, 2023, and for the period March 28, 2022 (commencement of operations) through December 31, 2022 and the related notes (collectively referred to as the "combined financial statements").
+In our opinion, the combined financial statements present fairly, in all material respects, the combined financial position of the Trust as of December 31, 2023 and 2022, and the results of their combined operations, combined changes in net assets, and combined cash flows for the periods stated above, in conformity with accounting principles generally accepted in the United States of America

-We have also audited the accompanying statements of financial condition of -1x Short VIX Futures ETF and 2x Long VIX Futures ETF (the "Funds"), each a series of VS Trust, including the schedules of investments as of December 31, 2022, and the related statements of operations, changes in net assets, cash flows and the financial highlights for the period March 28, 2022 (commencement of operations) through December 31, 2022 and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Funds as of December 31, 2022, and the results of their operations, changes in net assets, cash flows and financial highlights for the period March 28, 2022 through December 31 2022, in conformity with accounting principles generally accepted in the United States of America
+We have also audited the accompanying statements of assets and liabilities of -1x Short VIX Futures ETF and 2x Long VIX Futures ETF (the "Funds"), each a series of VS Trust, including the schedules of investments as of December 31, 2023 and 2022, and the related statements of operations, changes in net assets, cash flows and the financial highlights for the year ended December 31, 2023, and for the period March 28, 2022 (commencement of operations) through December 31, 2022 and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Funds as of December 31, 2023 and 2022, and the results of their operations, changes in net assets, cash flows and financial highlights for the periods stated above, in conformity with accounting principles generally accepted in the United States of America